 Q: Can I use a 2WD to arrive at Wooleen?

 A: Generally, YES.
 The roads within the Shire of Murchison are extremely reliable despite being primarily gravel.
 They are graded and checked by the shire works crew regularly.
 We always recommend traveling a little slower in 2WD and ensure you pay close attention to the road conditions.
-At times, heavy rain may make the road unsuitable for travel and so we always advise you check the Shire of Murchison’s website for detailed updates.
+At times, heavy rain may make the road unsuitable for travel and so we always advise you check the Shire of Murchison's website for detailed updates.
 Click here.
-One thing to consider when choosing your vehicle is the limiting factor a 2WD has to explore all of the station self drive tracks.
-Once you leave the main road and enter Wooleen you will be travelling on a different standard of road, not all suitable for 2WD.
+One thing to consider when choosing your vehicle is the limiting factor a 2WD has to explore all of the station self-drive tracks.
+Once you leave the main road and enter Wooleen you will be traveling on a different standard of road, not all of them are suitable for 2WD.
 However many other options exist for exploring the station including walk-trails, hike trails, push bike trails, tours and more.

 Q: Can we get meals or supplies if we don't stay in the homestead?

 A: Wooleen Station does not operate a cafe or restaurant.
 Meals are offered as an exclusive option in a family environment to guests staying in the homestead, but that is all.
 A breakfast basket is available for customers in the Guesthouses but requires you to make/cook yourself.
 The Murchison Oasis Roadhouse is only 37kms to the north of Wooleen homestead and stocks a good range of basic supplies and made to order meals.

 Q: If we book a bush campsite, can we still come down to the homestead for showers?

 A: Absolutely.
 Wooleen has a toilet and shower block at the homestead which you are welcome to use during your stay.
 The facilities are rustic, but free.
 We assure you that you'll leave cleaner than you arrived.